Hypfer/Valetudo/docs/_pages/development/building-and-modifying-valetudo.md

 For a list of possible values for `implementation` consult the robot implementations in [https://github.com/Hypfer/Valetudo/tree/master/backend/lib/robots](https://github.com/Hypfer/Valetudo/tree/master/backend/lib/robots).
 Valetudo is also capable of running without a real robot.
-The `MockRobot` implementation provides a virtual robot that has a few basic capabilities.
+The `MockValetudoRobot` implementation provides a virtual robot that has a few basic capabilities.
 It requires no further implementation specific configuration.

 The config key `robot` specifies the ValetudoRobot implementation Valetudo should use as well as some implementation-specific configuration parameters.